fluid-cloudnative/fluid/addons/cubefs/v3.2/dev-guide/cubefs-v3.2.md

-# Simple example of CubeFS access to ThinRuntime
+# Simple example of CubeFS 3.2 access to ThinRuntimeCubeFS

 ## Prerequisites